-The table x shows the number of cycle used by each instruction.
+Table 7.1 shows the number of cycle used by each instruction.
 The number in parentheses is the number of cycle of the original Sx for comparison.
 Please observe that almost all instructions are faster.
-The "call/fun", "ret" are slow in the worst case, for example, call+fun is 16 cycles (Sx is only 8 cycles). "inc" and "dec" is normal case are the same as Sx (due to the test for the range of argument) but they are twice as fast if the argument is in the cache register.
+The "call/fun", "ret" are slow in the worst case, for example, call+fun is 16 cycles (Sx is only 8 cycles). "inc" and "dec" in a normal case are the same as Sx (due to the test for the range of argument) but they are twice as fast if the argument is in the cache register.